Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Introduction

-Traditional changepoint detection approaches typically employ models with finite-dimensional parameters, estimated through least squares or maximum likelihood technique \citep{MR2743035}.
-A fundamental principle in this context is that the estimator $\hf_I$ should uniformly approximate the target parameter (referred to as the \textit{estimand}) $\f^\circ_I = \argmin_{\f\in\mathcal{F}}\Ebb\{\L(z_I;\f)\}$ across all segments $I$, regardless of the presence of changepoints \citep{MR919373,bai1998estimating,MR1782480}.
-Here $\mathcal{F}$ denotes the set of all feasible parameters.
-This principle of \textit{uniform consistency} in parameter estimation is crucial for successful changepoint detection.
-Consider the total \textit{oracle loss}---the population counterpart of the total in-sample loss $\L_{n,\mathsf{in}}(\T)$:
+Traditional changepoint detection approaches typically employ models characterized by finite-dimensional parameters, estimated via least squares or maximum likelihood techniques \citep{MR2743035}.
+With the in-sample loss, a fundamental principle in this framework is that the estimator $\hf_I$ must uniformly approximate the target minimizer (referred to as the \textit{estimand}),

+across all potential segments $I$, regardless of whether they contain changepoints \citep{MR919373,bai1998estimating,MR1782480}.
+This principle of \textit{uniform consistency} is crucial for successful changepoint detection.
+To illustrate, consider the theoretical \textit{oracle losses} $\risk_I(\f_{I}^\ast)$.
+By substituting them into \eqref{equ:mcp_loss} we get an oracle objective function

+which is minimized precisely when the candidate changepoints match the true changepoints, i.e., $\cpsset=\truecps$ \citep{londschien2022changeforest}.
+Intuitively, the uniform consistency of $\hf_I$ regarding $\f_{I}^\ast$ ensures that the in-sample loss $\L(\z_I; \hf_I)$ closely tracks the oracle one $\risk_I(\f_{I}^\ast)$, thereby allowing consistent recovery of $\truecps$.